o-mago/blog/content/posts/webassembly-the-common-tongue-of-the-web.md

 ---
-title: "WebAssembly: The Tower of Babel of programming, a Go approach"
+title: "WebAssembly: the common tongue of the Web, a Go approach"
 date: 2025-07-18T11:00:00-03:00
 # weight: 1
 # aliases: ["/first"]